appwrite/website/src/partials/account-vs-user.md

 The Users API is a dedicated API for managing users from an admin's perspective.
 It should be used with backend or server-side applications with [Server SDKs](/docs/sdks#server).
 Users API uses API keys instead of sessions.
-This means they're not resticted by permissions, but by the scopes granted to the API key used.
+This means they're not restricted by permissions, but by the scopes granted to the API key used.
 {% /info %}